 Part 7: Prepare the Glaze (5 minutes)

-• A. Prepare the glaze by combining 4 oz (½ cup) of Heath Riles Sweet BBQ sauce with 2 oz (¼ cup) of Heath Riles tangy vinegar BBQ sauce in a bowl.
+- A. Prepare the glaze by combining 4 oz (½ cup) of Heath Riles Sweet BBQ sauce with 2 oz (¼ cup) of Heath Riles tangy vinegar BBQ sauce in a bowl.
 If you need more sauce, just follow the 2 to 1 ratio when combining both sauces.
+B. Optional: you can add honey or spicy honey to the glaze.

 Part 8: Glaze the Ribs (20 minutes)